Fawzy-AI-Explorer/NLP-Tea/02-Word Embeddings/2.1-Label Encoder and One Hot Encoder/Theory.md

     -  Unsuitable for NLP
         -  we want representations that capture the meaning and relationships between words.
 Label encoding fails to capture semantic and contextual information because it encodes each word independently as a scalar.

+### Steps

+Giving Data (Doc1, Doc2, Doc3, ......)

+-    create corpus = list of all Dos
+-    preprocessing (take Doc as an input out Tokens) List[List[str]]
+-    Build a Vocabulary (Unique Words)
+     -    Combine tokens from all documents and create a set of unique words
+-    Integer Mapping
+    -     Map each unique word (or category) to a unique integer

+-    Transform the Documents
+    -    Replace each word in each document with its corresponding integer according to the mapping.
+-    Post-Processing
+-    Pad sequences: Ensure all sequences have the same length.
+-    add Padding to ensure that all Docs has the same Lenght.